 To do this week

-- More office hours have been added for next three weeks
+- More office hours have been added for next few weeks

 Contact Information and Regular Office Hours